davpea/davpea/README.md

 - 👋 Hi, I’m @davpea (David Pearson), I'm based in the UK, I work at Red Hat as a Solution Architect.
 - 👀 I’m interested in technology in general and especially open source, systems programming and API's.. most of my content on GitHub relates to my continuous learning, tinkering with code, generally being a geek (or should that be technologist).
-- 🌱 Outside work, I love working with Apple XCode and learning how to improve my skills with the Swift language, and Vapor (Server Side Swift).
+- 🌱 Outside work, I love working with Apple XCode and learning how to improve my skills with the Swift language, and anything rlated to the Swift packe Index and Vapor (Server Side Swift).
-- 📫 You can reach my via X/twitter (https://twitter.com/davpears), Mastodon (@davpea@mastodon.social) or LinkedIn (https://www.linkedin.com/in/davpea/)
+- 📫 You can reach my via X/twitter (https://twitter.com/davpears) or LinkedIn (https://www.linkedin.com/in/davpea/)

 <!---
 davpea/davpea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.